-One of those days that fans out instead of going deep on one thing.
-The surface got a new look and a header that finally behaves at every width; underneath, I spent most of the real thinking on data plumbing — how my edited photos should come down, why six of them weren't matching up, and where my project notes should live.
-Writing it all down so I remember what actually moved.
+The thing that clicked today: the surface got a new look and a header that finally behaves at every width, while underneath, most of the real thinking went into data plumbing, how my edited photos should come down, why six of them weren't matching up, and where my project notes should live.

 Built / shipped

 A "liquid glass" redesign, shipped dark.
-I had a new visual treatment for the whole app — glassy chrome, a warm backlit light-table for the photo grids, cream-mounted slides.
-Rather than rip out the existing "darkroom" look, I appended the whole thing as a dormant layer that only switches on when a single class is set on the page.
+I had a new visual treatment for the whole app: glassy chrome, a warm backlit light-table for the photo grids, cream-mounted slides.
+Rather than rip out the existing "darkroom" look, the whole thing sits as a dormant layer that only switches on when a single class is set on the page.
 Look on, look off, instant A/B, no risk.
 I gave the marketing site the same treatment but left it committed-and-not-deployed: a public page has no hidden A/B toggle, so going live there is a separate, deliberate call.

 The header, finally responsive at every width.
 This ate a lot of the day.
-The persistent top header — brand on the left, nav centered, a little stats box on the right — needed to hold one clean row when wide and degrade gracefully as the window narrows.
-I landed three layout bands: wide keeps the rigid one-row layout, a middle "fold zone" drops the stats into a flat strip under the nav, and mobile becomes a centered wrapping stack.
-Verified the whole thing headless across a 720→1920 sweep.
+The persistent top header (brand on the left, nav centered, a little stats box on the right) needed to hold one clean row when wide and degrade gracefully as the window narrows.
+It landed as three layout bands: wide keeps the rigid one-row layout, a middle "fold zone" drops the stats into a flat strip under the nav, and mobile becomes a centered wrapping stack.
+Verified the whole thing in a scripted browser across a 720 to 1920 pixel sweep.

 Polish on the single-photo view.
 Moved the viewing controls out into the photo corners so the bottom bar holds only the cull decisions, and quieted a score badge that had been loudly wearing the wrong styling.